batako/react-native-skia-sprite-animator/examples/standalone-editor/README.md

 ```

 The example links to the library source through `link:../../`, so any local edits in the repository instantly show up inside the editor.
+> **Important:** Metro watches the whole workspace.
+Before starting the example, keep `react-native-skia-sprite-animator/node_modules` removed so React/Skia dependencies are not duplicated.
+Reinstall there only when building the library, then delete the folder again before running the Expo app.

 ## Directory Layout